zopefoundation/manuel/src/manuel/README.txt

 Combining Test Types
 --------------------

-Now that we have both doctests and the silly "sorted numbers" tests, lets create a single document that has both.
+Now that we have both doctests and the silly "sorted numbers" tests, let's create a single document that has both.

     >>> document = manuel.Document("""